Sales Tax Rates, Additional Sales Taxes, and Fees

 Passenger car rentals - statewide special tax

 There is an additional 6% state-only sales or use tax on the short-term rental of a passenger car rented within New York State, or rented outside New York State for use within New York State.
-(Prior to June 1, 2009, the rate was 5%.)
 Short-term rental means any rental for less than one year.
-See N-90-26, Special Tax on the Rental of Passenger Cars.
+See TSB-M-09(1)S, Increase in the Special Tax on the Rental of Passenger Cars.

 Passenger car rentals - special supplemental tax

-Beginning June 1, 2009, in addition to the statewide 6% passenger car rental tax, there is a 5% special supplemental tax on all passenger car rentals where delivery occurs within the MCTD, or where the passenger car is rented outside the MCTD for use within the MCTD.
-See TSB-M-09(6)S, Special Supplemental Tax on the Rental of Passenger Cars Within the Metropolitan Commuter Transportation District.
+In addition to the statewide 6% passenger car rental tax, there is a 6% special supplemental tax on all passenger car rentals.
+See TSB-M-19(1)S, Summary of Sales and Use Tax Budget Legislation Enacted in 2019, and TSB-M-09(6)S, Special Supplemental Tax on the Rental of Passenger Cars Within the Metropolitan Commuter Transportation District.

 Entertainment and information services provided by telecommunications service